johnnyfivepi/tailscale-on-raspberry-pi/README.md

 **Security Considerations**:

-Security is a bit of a balancing act—like trying to walk a swaying tightrope between convenience and making sure our network doesn’t get hijacked.
+Security is a bit of a balancing act, like trying to walk a swaying tightrope between convenience and making sure our network doesn’t get hijacked.
 Disabling key expiry might make life easier for our always-on Raspberry Pi, but it’s also true that a little extra protection (like periodic reauthentication) can go a long way toward keeping things secure.

 In the end, it's all about finding that sweet spot where security and convenience shake hands without tripping over each other-or, in our metaphor, without throwing off the balance of the whole thing, like trying to continue across that tightrope with one foot out of balance.